NOTICE OF PRIVACY PRACTICES

 - is accurate and complete.

-- Receive an accounting of disclosures of protected health information made by us to individuals or entities other than to you, except
+Receive an accounting of disclosures of protected health information made by us to individuals or entities other than to you, except for disclosures:

 - to carry out treatment, payment and health care operations as provided above;